adrdsouza/rotten/docs/optimization/prefetch-completion-summary.md

 ## 🎯 **What We Accomplished**

-I've successfully implemented the **100% safe prefetching optimization** for the Damned Designs checkout flow.
+I've successfully implemented the **100% safe prefetching optimization** for the Rotten Hand checkout flow.
 This is the first phase of our three-tier optimization plan, chosen because it provides immediate performance benefits with **zero risk** to the existing functionality.

 ## 🚀 **Implementation Summary**